-- This target is a 1km by 500m zone of phyllic, argillic and advanced argillic alteration, located 2.3km southsoutheast of Orlovo Brdo target.
-Adjacent to this zone, there are copper-gold mineralized D-veins, that could represent the apical or lateral parts of a porphyry system. - Mapping and rock sampling of the veins returned up to 2% Cu and 7.2 g/t Au in grab samples.
-The vein area is interpreted to be related to a porphyry Cu-Au system. - The hole drilled to west, targeted possible mineralization at deep levels of the D-veinlets, but continuation of outcropping D-veinlets, was not confirmed at depth.
+- This target is a 1000 m x 500 m zone of phyllic, argillic and advanced argillic alteration, located 2.3 km southsoutheast of Orlovo Brdo target.
+Adjacent to this zone, there are copper-gold mineralized D-veins, that could represent the apical or lateral parts of a porphyry system.
+Mapping and rock sampling of the veins returned 2% copper and 7.2 g/t gold in grab samples. - The target is characterized by north-south trending IP high anomaly from surface to 650 m depth.
+The IP anomaly appears on either side (to the west and to the east respectively) of a sharp resistivity contact interpreted as a north-south trending fault. - Drilling commenced in November 2019 to 542 meters in one hole.
+Drill hole FMSC19009 targeted the depth extension of the mapped D-veinlets on surface which correlate with the IP chargeability high and the resistivity high/low contact.
+Drill hole F MSC19009 intersected: - 1.4m of 1.29% copper, 6.76 g/t gold from 7.3 meters.
+Although, the continuation of outcropping D-veinlets was not confirmed at depth with this drill hole, the conclusion from the drill program is that further exploration and targeting is needed to understand the controls of the veins and their relation to a possible porphyry source.